Verism

 Verism was a highly realistic artistic style of Roman art.
-It was principally used in portraits of politicians, whose facial imperfections were exaggerated to highlight their maturity, experience, and gravitas.
+It was principally used in portraits of politicians, whose facial imperfections were rendered in detail or, according to some scholars, even exaggerated to highlight their maturity, experience, and gravitas.
 The word comes from Latin verus (true).

 Roman art

 Verism emerged as an artistic style in the late Roman Republic (147–30 BC) and was often used for Republican portraits or on heads of “pseudo-athlete” sculptures.
 Verism placed great emphasis on the effects of age and imperfections--wrinkles, furrows, and even warts were depicted clearly and exaggerated to indicate of a well-used, active mind and virtues like dignity, gravity, and authority, which were markers of status.
 Age during the Late Republic was very highly valued and was synonymous with power, since one of the only ways to hold power in Roman society was to be part of the Senate.